FNNDSC/fnndsc/js/rev/README.md

 polymer serve --port XXXX --hostname YOUR.IP.ADDRESS.XXX
 ```
 NOTE: Keep in mind the port should be the same as the one you defined in the pfdicom_rev command

+Congrat's, you should have a viewer running at the address you defined!

 # Development and Modification